-The first step of an executor is to locate the will.
-Sometimes the deceased person will have informed the executor of the will’s whereabouts before dying.
+The first step of an executor is to locate the Wil.
+Sometimes the deceased person will have informed the executor of the whereabouts of their Will before dying.
 Other times, they can find a copy in the person’s important papers.

-Once they can locate the will, the executor is responsible for organising the funeral based on the requests outlined in the will by the deceased.
+Once they can locate the Will, the executor is responsible for organising the funeral based on the deceased's requests outlined in the Will.
 The executor should handle these arrangements should be done as soon as possible.

-As the executor, they will need to apply for a grant of probate.
-Probate is the official recognition that the will is legal and valid.
-When it comes to releasing any financial assets, most banks, super funds and insurance companies will require probate proof.
+The executor is responsible for applying for a grant of probate.
+Probate is the official recognition by the Supreme Court that the Will is legal and valid.
+When it comes to releasing any financial assets, most banks, super funds and insurance companies will require proof of probate.

-The executor will create an inventory of property.
-This is a list of everything the deceased person owned and any entitlements they are owed.
-The inventory of property should be done as quickly as possible to protect the assets of the estate.
+The executor will create an inventory of property that includes outstanding entitlements and everything the deceased owned.
+The executor should complete the property inventory as quickly as possible to protect the estate's assets.

-Once the executor has an inventory of the assets, they must protect the estate to ensure nothing is mishandled.
-If the estate is not protected, then the executor could be held liable.
+Once the executor understands what’s in the estate, including property, debts, bank accounts, and heirlooms, they must protect the estate to prevent mishandling.
+If something happens to the estate, the executor could be liable.

 After the executor establishes the estate and the funeral arrangements, they can distribute the estate to the beneficiaries.
 The estate assets and funds can include transferring specific gifts, establishing ongoing trust and paying any remaining assets to the beneficiaries.